What Is a Toast Message, and How Do You Use It?

 What Are Toast Messages?

 Toast messages help to deliver simple feedback to the user.
-They most often follow an action performed by a user and provide information regarding the success or failure of that action.
-Toast messages are informative, have a lifespan of just a few seconds and take up a very small portion of the screen.
+Compared to other types of alerts that inform users about system status, errors, or updates, toast messages are designed to be less intrusive.
+They most often follow an action performed by a user and provide information regarding the success or failure of that action without interrupting the user's workflow.
+Toast messages are informative, designed to convey concise information, and typically include an auto dismiss feature with a minimum display time to ensure readability.
+They have a lifespan of just a few seconds and take up a very small portion of the screen.

 Toast messages ensure that the use of the application is not interrupted while providing necessary information for the user.
 They have no notification sounds associated with them and don’t appear in the notification centers on any platform, but appear at the bottom of the viewport by default.
 (However, this can be modified by developers.)